FAQs

 Can I come for just a couple of days?

 Our residencies run Sunday - Sunday.
 We do not offer discounts for shorter stays.
 Our residencies are one week minimum and one month maximum.
-Art House is available for one month minimum, three months maximum.
-Most artists have told us 2-weeks is optimal and the majority of artists who have stayed just a week wish they stayed longer.
+Most artists have told us 2-weeks is optimal and the majority of artists who have stayed just a week tell us they wish they stayed longer.

 What time is check-in and check-out?